 While the above can help protect you from becoming victim to criminals who already have stolen credit card data, there are also things you can do to protect your existing customers from joining that statistic.

 Never write down any credit card data anywhere – not on a post-it note, not on your phone or your computer.
 Even if no one steals it from you today, if you end up forgetting that you have stored this information somewhere, it could leak sometime in the future, leading to an illegal card not present transaction.

 Finally, make sure that any data that you do collect from your customers is properly secured.
 That means never using tools like a spreadsheet as a database.

 This is a mistake that even large corporations have fallen prey to, and it has resulted in leaks of data about hundreds of thousands of people.

-This sums up some easy ways to protect yourself and your customers from fraudulent card not present transactions.
+This sums up some easy ways to protect yourself and your customers from card not present fraud.
 If you need more detailed information that’s specific to your business or industry, please contact us today and we can answer your questions.